-Shettima: Nigeria’s Fiscal Woes Due To Poor Resource Management, Not Federal Structure
+Shettima: Nigeria’s Fiscal Woes Due to Poor Resource Management, Not Federal Structure

 “We have chosen the path of reform.
 It is bold, often difficult, but necessary.
 Our pursuit of local government autonomy is being realised through the sanctity of due legal process, as underscored by recent Supreme Court pronouncements.”

 According to him, “No federal system is perfect.
-Each adapts to its own context.
-We must resist the temptation to romanticise foreign systems or prescribe imported solutions that fail to account for our distinct social, ethnic and demographic complexities.”
+Each adapts to its context.
+We must resist the temptation to romanticise foreign systems or prescribe imported solutions that fail to account for our distinct social, ethnic, and demographic complexities.”

 Shettima stressed the importance of tailoring Nigeria’s federal structure to meet national aspirations, calling for sincere dialogue and collective reform.